 Some doctors recommend medicines over the counter to eradicate migraines.
 Often these result in side effects.
 And migraine headache attacks are a significant source of both medical costs and lost productivity.

-1. One of the most useful home remedies for reducing headaches & migraine pain involves changing your Diet.
-Certain foods have been shown to affect the frequency and severity of headaches, including dairy; chocolate; peanut butter; certain fruits, such as avocado, banana, and citrus; onions; meats with nitrates, such as bacon and hot dogs; foods containing monosodium glutamate (MSG); foods containing tyramine, an amino acid found in red wine; and foods that are fermented or pickled.
+1. One of the most useful home remedies for reducing headaches and migraine pain involves changing your diet.
+Certain foods have been shown to affect the frequency and severity of headaches, including dairy, chocolate, peanut butter, certain fruits such as avocado, banana, and citrus, onions, meats with nitrates such as bacon and hot dogs, foods containing monosodium glutamate (MSG), foods containing tyramine, an amino acid found in red wine; and foods that are fermented or pickled.
 Keep a diligent track on the above as they are severe triggers to onset a migraine.

-3. Basil, the strong-scented herb certainly tastes and smells good.
+3. Basil, a strong-scented herb, certainly tastes and smells good.
 And for people in need of a natural headache treatment, the oil derived from basil plants can also be a useful home remedy.
 Basil works as a muscle relaxant.

 4. Apply hot or cold compresses to your head or neck.
 Ice packs have a numbing effect, which may dull the sensation of pain.
 Hot packs and heating pads can relax tense muscles; warm showers or baths may have a similar effect.

 6. An anti-inflammatory, ginger was traditionally used to treat headaches, and it seems to work.
-Grind up a half-teaspoon ginger, stir it into a glass of water, and drink this “ginger juice.”
-Or pour 1 cup hot water over 1 teaspoon freshly ground ginger, let the tea cool a bit, then drink it.
+Grind up a half-teaspoon of ginger, stir it into a glass of water, and drink this “ginger juice.”
+Or pour one cup of hot water over one teaspoon of freshly ground ginger, let the tea cool a bit, then drink it.
 Ginger is especially effective against migraines.
 Ginger also helps control the nausea that so often accompanies migraines.

 7. Peppermint oil is a soothing remedy for curing headaches and migraines.
 This fresh smelling oil helps regulate blood flow in the body.